dry-python/returns/docs/pages/curry.rst

   #     -> builtins.str
   # )

-It reaveals to us that there are 4 possible way to call this function.
+It reveals to us that there are 4 possible way to call this function.
 And we type all of them with
 `overload <https://mypy.readthedocs.io/en/stable/more_types.html#function-overloading>`_
 type.